-3.4 Confiscation of inappropriate items
+3.4 Searching of students and confiscation of inappropriate items

-The general powers to discipline listed above enable a member of staff to 'confiscate, retain, or dispose of a student's property as a punishment and protects them from liability for damage to, or loss of, any confiscated items.'(3) The school will normally return the confiscated item either to the student him/herself or the parent, depending on the nature of that item, within five working days.
+The general powers to discipline listed above enable a member of staff to 'confiscate, retain, or dispose of a student's property as a punishment and protects them from liability for damage to, or loss of, any confiscated items.'

+The school will normally return the confiscated item either to the student him/herself or the parent, depending on the nature of that item, within five working days.
 However, if the item is considered dangerous or potentially harmful if returned, the school will dispose safely of the item or pass it to the appropriate authority, for example Social Services (see the Safeguarding and Child Protection Policies) or the police.

 Items such as weapons, knives or extreme or child pornography must always be handed to the police.
 Students can be searched by any member of staff with responsibility for students if the student agrees to the search.

 The school also reserves the right to search students without consent if a member of staff believes they have any item which is banned or has caused / is likely to cause damage or has been / will be used to commit an offence, or has endangered / will endanger the safety or welfare of students and staff.
+A search of this type will be conducted in the presence of a Head of Year, Assistant Head of Year, or member of the Leadership Team.
+Two staff will be present, one of which is the same sex as the student involved.

-A search of this type will be conducted by the Principal or by a member of staff authorised to conduct such a search by the Principal.
-The person conducting the search may not require the student to remove any clothing other than outer clothing.
+The search will be conducted in an appropriate location, and only on the school premises or where the member of staff has lawful control (such as on school trips) The search will be conducted ideally away from other pupils.
+The persons conducting the search may not require the student to remove any clothing other than outer clothing.
 'Outer clothing' means clothing that is not worn next to the skin or immediately over a garment that is being worn as underwear.
-These items include: